spesml/spesml.github.io/2_Concepts/5_MaturityModel/2_definition.md

 ### HAM C: The SW architecture (BaseSW, middleware, RTE, application SW) on an execution element is modeled.
 This capability describes the modeling of all software elements on an execution element.

 ### HAM D: The properties and resources of the execution elements (e.g., CPU, RAM, ROM) are modeled.
-PreReq: HAM A
 This capability recommends the modeling of the execution elements properties.
 These properties have direct impact on the SuD properties, such as processing time.

 ## SW Architecture Modeling (SAM)